VeRNAl: Mining RNA Structures for Fuzzy Base Pairing Network Motifs: Results

 \section{Results}

 Our tool relies on graph representation methods to drastically improve the scalability of motif mining and facilitate fuzzy matching of motifs.
 We first evaluate the quality of our RNA-specific similarity functions and subsequent embeddings (Section \ref{sect:validation_embs}) and show that structural information is faithfully encoded.
 Following this, we show that our approach can consistently retrieve existing motifs (Section \ref{sect:validation_retrieve}) while also uncovering new fuzzy motifs (Section \ref{sect:validation_maa}).
 Throughout the evaluation of the tools, we use Graph Edit Distance (GED) ~\cite{bunke2008graph} as an external (and costly) oracle to select a similarity function, assess embedding quality, and motif consistency.
-For more details on GED definition and implementation see {\bf Supplementary Section \ref{supp:sec:ged}}.
-We emphasize that the focus of subsequent analysis is on the soundness of the tool, and in-depth biological interpretation of discovered motifs is left for future work.
+For more details on GED definition and implementation see Supplementary Section \ref{supp:sec:ged}.